cnulab/ASC/README.md

 **💡 This is the official implementation of the paper ["Confidence-Calibrated Face and Kinship Verification"](https://arxiv.org/abs/2210.13905)**

-We first introduce a simple yet effective confidence measure for face and kinship verification, which allows the verification models to transform the similarity score into a confidence score for a given face pair.
-We further propose a confidence-calibrated approach called angular scaling calibration (ASC).
+We introduce a simple yet effective confidence measure for face and kinship verification, which allows the verification models to transform the similarity score into a confidence score for a given face pair.
+We propose a confidence-calibrated approach called angular scaling calibration (ASC).
 ASC is easy to implement and can be directly applied to existing face and kinship verification models without model modifications, yielding accuracy-preserving and confidence-calibrated probabilistic verification models.
 In addition, we model the uncertainty of calibrated confidence to enhance the robustness of the verification models to noisy data.

 ![Pipeline.](assets/pipeline.jpg)